Salomon Quest Prime GTX

 What we don’t: Bulkier and less sprightly than many other modern designs.

 See the Women's Salomon Quest Prime GTX See the Men's Salomon Quest Prime GTX

 Salomon is one of the biggest names in backpacking footwear, and their Quest Prime GTX slots in as a lightweight option for long-distance trekking.
 After wearing the boot in Colorado’s San Juan Mountains on terrain ranging from maintained trails to steep, jagged talus fields, stream and river crossings, and high-altitude scrambles, I came away with mixed reviews.
 While my feet remained comfortable and protected, the Quest Prime felt surprisingly bulky and unwieldy underfoot.
-Below we break down the Quest Prime GTX’s comfort, weight, traction, waterproofing, fit and sizing, and more.
-To see how the Quest Prime stacks up, see our article on the best hiking boots.
+Below we break down our full experience with the Quest Prime GTX.
+To see how it stacks up to the competition, see our article on the best hiking boots.